Gujarat Partnership Firm Registration

 - Allocations of roles of the partners.

-Note:- When a partner is added, removed or deceased, a partnership deed has to be formed in a stamp paper in accordance with the Indian Stamp Act.
-It is mandatory for every partner to possess a copy of the partnership deed.
+Note:- When adding, removing partner, a partnership deed has to be formed in a stamp paper under the Indian Stamp Act.
+Every partner must possess a copy of the partnership deed.

 Choosing the Partnership Name

 Partners are free to choose any name of their choice for the firm.
 However, they should always ensure that the desired name does not infringe any copyrights or trademarks of a third person.
-Hence, it is recommended to obtain a trademark for the preferred name of the Partnership Firm; so as to avoid a third person using the same name or tagline for his/her company.
-However, certain conditions have to be followed while choosing a name for a firm.
+Hence, it is recommended to obtain a trademark for the preferred name of the Partnership Firm; to avoid a third person using the same name or tagline for his/her company.
+However, follow certain conditions while choosing a name for a firm.

 - The name shouldn’t be identical or similar to an existing firm that may be involved in a similar business.

 - The desired name should not include terms like Empire, Crown, Emperor, Empress or terms that signifies approving, sanctioning, or patronage of a government.
-In exceptional cases, these terms can be used on the endorsement of the State Government.
+In exceptional cases, these are the terms on the endorsement of the State Government.

 Advantages of Partnership Firm

-Easy Formation: It is easier to form a Partnership Firm as not many legal formalities are involved in it.
-The founder partners can initiate their operations as soon as a Partnership Deed is formed.
+Easy Formation: It is easier to form a Partnership Firm as not many legal formalities involved in it.
+The founder partners can initiate their operations as soon as a Partnership Deed is ready.

-No Statutory Audit: A Partnership Firm need not register the audited financial reports with the Registrar of Firms.
-Hence, the Partnership Firm is not required to make its books of accounts audited, except if if its turnover exceeds prescribed limits.
+No Statutory Audit: A Partnership Firm need not require to register the audited financial reports with the Registrar of Firms.
+Hence, the Partnership Firm not requires to maintain its books of accounts audited, except if its turnover exceeds prescribed limits.

-Compliance and Regulations: The compliance requirements to run a partnership business are considerably less when compared to a Company or LLP.
+Compliance and Regulations: The compliance requirements to run a partnership business are considerably less when compared with a Company or LLP.